-Walking 20+ kilometers a day is a good reminder on the importance of being present.
-The times I was constantly measuring my progress to the end point made for a tortuous journey.
+Walking 20+ kilometers a day is a good reminder of the importance of being present.
+The times I was constantly measuring my progress to the endpoint made for a tortuous journey.
 But when I just paid attention to what was right ahead of me, the walk was colorful, rich and full of life.
 And I seemed to get to my destination faster too.

 It’s not what happens, it’s how you react to what happens… At first, I was surprised at how many other “pilgrims” were on the trail with me.
 I had envisioned I’d be mainly alone walking through nature.
 But on the first day, there were lots and lots of people around me.
 And then I started to get irritated with them—how loud they were talking, what they were talking about–especially one group who seem fixated on discussing their tightly scripted itinerary and comparing everything to how it is “back at home..”
 I started changing my pace to try to get around the really annoying people, and this was kind of ruining the experience for me.
 Then I remembered I had my headphones, and I could just listen to music.
 And that changed everything.
 From that point forward I was in a little bubble of Kundalini Yoga music and nature, and I really didn’t care who was around me or what they were talking about.
 So nice!
 And oddly, after that first day, the number of people around dropped off, and I was never bothered by anyone again.

 The world is full of helpful people who want your happiness.
 One part of the journey included a makeshift café on the trail with a huge spread of pastries, cheeses and beverages offered on a donation basis.
 The owner beamed kindness and generosity, and all the travelers seemed a little more polite and connected with each other at that stop.
 The power of donation-based things. 😊